Aminsinichi/wearable-hrv/paper/paper.md

 In this section, we provide an overview of the main functions and basic usage of the `wearablehrv` pipeline.
 For detailed documentation of all the functions and examples on data recording and initiating validation, please refer to [README.md](https://github.com/Aminsinichi/wearable-hrv/blob/develop/README.md) and [documentation.ipynb](https://github.com/Aminsinichi/wearable-hrv/blob/develop/notebooks/documentation.ipynb).

-The pipeline is divided into individual and group pipelines to cater to single-individual data and combined data from a study, respectively.
+The pipeline is divided into two parts: the individual pipeline, that focuses on the data from a single individual, and the group pipeline, which combines the data from all the observations in a single study.

 ![A summary of the the main functionalities of wearablehrv Python package.](main_plot.png)